- All bite, the shortfin mako shark, ranked number 7, has the 2nd strongest bite of any species on. Earth. It takes 2nd place to the crocodile.

 - Sea lions

-The largest Great Whites are around 20-feet long and weigh between 1,500 and 4,000 pounds.
-The largest ever recorded great white is estimated to weight 5,000 pounds!
+The largest great whites are around 20 feet long and weigh between 1,500 and 4,000 pounds.
+The largest ever recorded great white is estimated to weigh 5,000 pounds!

 Hopefully, you’ve learned something new about the 7 most aggressive sharks.
 You could say sharks aren’t a real danger to humans.
 But the people who have been attacked by one may think differently.
 With their torpedo-like bodies and seemingly emotionless eyes, it’s easy to see why people fear these creatures.